 Public RelationsBack to Course Guide

-The course presents issues related to the ways individuals and organizations represent themselves to their respective audiences.
+The course examines the messages individuals and organizations send to their respective publics.
 Public relations is a communication function within the organization which addresses internal and external audiences.

 CAVEAT: No graduate credit will be awarded if COM4445 has been successfully completed.